Oladele-A/Memoriz/README.md

 - This project was built using UIKit components in Xcode.
 - This project incorporate data from a network source by calling the `Zenquote.io` API.
 This data was parsed using JSONDecoder and appropriate error is displayed to the user whenever there is a problem fetching data from the network.
 - Data is persisted in the app using Core Data and UserDefaults.

+## Requirements
+- Basic to intermediate proficieny with Xcode and Swift
+- iOS 15